-We are proud to share our history with you and we appreciate your interest.
+We are extremely proud to share our history and we appreciate your interest.
 Our family has been making maple syrup in this sugar bush every spring since 1904.
 Five generations of Shaws have taken care of these trees and brought the wonderful taste of maple to the Oro-Medonte community.
 Each generation has worked in their own unique way to sustain, improve, and expand our family business.
 We do our best to honour their memory by upholding their commitment to hard work and exceptional quality.

 Photos courtesy of family archives and the Orillia Packet and Times.

 Our family’s involvement with maple syrup began in 1893, when Eleanor and Thomas Shaw purchased our old growth maple bush from the Grand Trunk Railroad.
 As we understand it, the land was purchased so the family could mill the trees and sell sleigh loads of firewood at the Orillia Farmer’s Market.
 The property, located on Line 14 South Oro-Medonte, was just over a mile from the family farm on lot 18, Line 13 South and contained over 80 acres of trees, most of which were sugar maples.

 In 1904, Eleanor and Thomas’ 16 year old son, James, encouraged the family to make and sell maple syrup.
 As a result, they put 60 taps in trees, gathered the sap in buckets, and boiled it into syrup using three iron pots under a simple lean-to in the bush.
 Soon the family was selling both syrup and wood at the market.

 In 1906, James constructed our original sugar camp.
 A key point in our history, he built the camp in the middle of the bush, surrounded by trees and close to a spring fed creek.
 Later that year, the sugar camp would enclose our first evaporator, purchased from the Grimm Manufacturing Company in Montreal.